Community Admin

 Email Defaults

-- Set from name and reply-to once for the hub,
+- Set outbound from name and reply-to once for the hub,

 - Maintain default header/logo, colour palette, and footer/sign-off,